USEPA/WNTR/documentation/resultsobject.rst

     For node panels:
 	* demand
 	* expected_demand
-	* leak_demand (only when the ScipySimulator is used)
+	* leak_demand (only when the WntrSimulator is used)
 	* pressure
 	* head
-	* quality (only when the EpanetSimulator is used for a water quality simuation)
+	* quality (only when the EpanetSimulator is used for a water quality simulation)
 	* type

     For link panels: